At a Glance

 β¨Know Your HIAB Basics

-Make sure you understand the fundamentals of operating a HIAB crane.
-Even if you don't have a ticket yet, being able to discuss how it works and its safety features will show your enthusiasm and willingness to learn.
+Make sure you understand the fundamentals of operating a HIAB crane, even if you don't have a ticket yet.
+Familiarise yourself with safety protocols and loading techniques, as this will show your potential employer that you're proactive and eager to learn.

 β¨Demonstrate Customer Service Skills